1EnK/ore-wizard/README.md

 - Transfer a small amount of Ore to the problematic address, or
 - Run `spl-token create-account oreoN2tQbHXVaZsr3pf66A48miqcBXCDJozganhEJgz` for the address and try again.
   Set the correct keypair with `solana config set --keypair <path_to_keypair>` before running the above command.

+addr_list.txt not found:
+- Run `ore-wizard --pubkeys` to generate the address list file.